ashwinvishesh/oneclickubuntu/README.md

-# Batch Package Installer for Fresh Ubuntu 22.04
+# Batch package Installer for clean Ubuntu 22.04
 Use this bash script to install Rust, Solana, Build Toold, Nvidia Driver, Cuda Toolkit and other dependencies required to build and run coal gpu miner

 # Steps